 Truck Driving Schools by City

 Truck driving schools in Montana are located across the state with choices in Missoula, Billings, and Poplar.
-Montana truck driving schools may provide you with the training needed to obtain your CDL license.
+SAGE Truck Driving School has multiple campuses in the state, and there are also community colleges that offer trucking programs.
+Montana truck driving schools will provide you with the training needed to obtain your CDL license.
 Basic eligibility requirements include: you must be at least 18 years old (21 years old for interstate hauling), a current Montana resident with proof of a social security number, and have a valid Department of Transportation medical card.
 CDL applicants are then required to pass a written knowledge exam and an on-road skills test, which consists of a pre-trip vehicle inspection, a basic vehicle handling test, and an on-road driving exam.
 Depending on the class of license and endorsements you need, other knowledge and skills tests may be required--for example, to drive a combination vehicle, a school bus, a tanker truck, a truck with air brakes or to transport passengers.
 Montana truck driving schools will prepare you to pass these examinations.

 To find a truck driving school in Montana, browse the list of featured trucking schools below.

 Learn more about Montana CDL requirements.